vandium-io/vandium-node/docs/events/api/README.md

         });
 ```

-As you can see, the individual HTTP methods have their own independent paths inside the proxied handler, each with their own ability to
+The individual HTTP methods have their own independent paths inside the proxied handler, each with their own ability to validate specific
-validate specific event parameters if required.
-Also note that the `User` module used Promises to handle the asynchronous calls, this
-simplifies the code, enhances readability and reduces complexity.
+event parameters as required.

 ## HTTP Methods